MohitaPrabhakar/Mq3Sensor/index.md

 <br>
 <img src="https://github.com/MohitaPrabhakar/Mq3Sensor/blob/master/pcb2.jpg" alt="pcb2">
 <br>

+After the soldering,with the help of Vlad I got my LED blinked.

 # Week 4
 In week 4, I had to submit my Budget Report and got evaluated on the Gantt Chart.
 I ordered my stuff for the Project and waited for the delivery.